AlessandroPerini/MasterThesis/README.md

 ![logo](https://i.imgur.com/NZ63rQm.png)

-This repository host the code of the EXPLORER algorithm implemented for our Master Thesis.
+_This repository host the code of the algorithm implemented for our Master Thesis.
+We called it EXPLORER since it aims at finding explanations of query answers using query reverse engineering_

-THESIS ABSTRACT
+The following is the _Thesis Abstract_

 In this thesis we will discuss the problem of finding possible injections of unethical principles in database data extractions.
 Querying